Life in an Agency: Agency Roles and Responsibilities

 How SEO Experts Optimize Their Presence on the Web

-Designers tell a brand's story through images while writers do it through words.
-From 30-character headlines to 3000-words long pages, Copywriters and Content Writers spread the word about a company's mission and its offer.
+Designers tell a brand's story through images, while writers do it through words.
+From 30-character headlines to 3000-word long pages, Copywriters and Content Writers spread the word about a company's mission and its offer.

 Roles and Responsibilities of Copywriters